CodeCome

 Early.
 Useful.
 Honest about both.

-CodeCome is v0.x.
+CodeCome is an early PoC.
 The conventions are stable enough to use; the tooling around them is still moving.
-We won't pretend otherwise.
+Below is what works well today and what is still rough — no marketing.

 documentation